MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 To define the soft reservation mapping, follow these steps.

-1. Define the physical measure that serves as the soft reservation measure (for example, `softreservordered`).
+1. Define the physical measure that serves as the soft reservation measure (for example, `SoftReservOrdered`).
 1. On the **Calculated measure** tab of the **Configuration** page, define the *available for reservation* (AFR) calculated measure that contains the AFR computation formula that you want to map to the physical measure.
-For example, you might set up `availforreserv` (available for reservation) so that it's mapped to the previously defined `softreservordered` physical measure.
-In this way, you can find which quantities that have the `softreservordered` inventory status will be available for reservation.
+For example, you might set up `AvailableToReserve` (available for reservation) so that it's mapped to the previously defined `SoftReservOrdered` physical measure.
+In this way, you can find which quantities that have the `SoftReservOrdered` inventory status will be available for reservation.
 The following table shows the AFR computation formula.

     | Calculation type | Data source | Physical measure |
     |---|---|---|